 Out-of-date advice can actually do a lot more harm than good to your dog’s behavior and welfare.
 So it’s really important to do your homework when you're seeking behavioral advice.

 Can supplements help stressed, fearful and anxious dogs?

 Yes – in conjunction with expert advice.
 Supplements can make a difference by supporting natural calming pathways in the brain.
-It’s a great way to speed up and support your behavior modification work.
+It’s a great way to speed up and support your behavior modification efforts.

 Does your dog get anxious?
 How do you help them cope with scary situations?
-Can you share a success story to inspire other pet parents who’re working with anxious or fearful dogs?
-We love to hear what’s happening with your dogs, so why not leave a comment below?
+Can you share your dogs success story to inspire other pet parents who’re working with anxious or fearful dogs?
+We love to hear what’s happening with your dogs, so why not leave a comment below.

 If your dog is struggling to cope with their anxiety or stress, the YuCALM Soft Chews can help your pup maintain calmness.